-- Use the Benefit Finder.
+- Use the Benefits Finder.
 After answering a few questions about your household, income, transportation and energy needs you’ll receive a list of programs that you may qualify for and can begin your application if you desire.

 How long does it take?
 What if I’m not ready to buy a vehicle or replace my old vehicle right now?

 - Demand for these programs is high.
 It can also take 4-6 months to process the applications so if you are considering a vehicle purchase later this year, it’s a great idea to see if you can qualify for one of these programs today.
-Making an application does not obligate you to purchase a vehicle, it simply determines whether you may be eligible for program benefits.
+Filling out an application does not obligate you to purchase a vehicle, it simply determines whether you may be eligible for program benefits.

 Will using this site affect my credit score?

 - Checking your eligibility won’t affect your credit score at all.